typesupply/opentype-cookbook/readme.md

 # Appendix: My .fea Style Guide

 I like to make my code look nice.
 I'm a designer, so I'll even go so far as to say that I try to make it look typographic.
 My goal is to make it comfortable to read because, as Guido van Rossum once put it, code is read much more often than it is written.
 Debugging problems is not fun.
-Debugging problems in poorly structured, hard to read code is a nightmare of not fun.
+Debugging problems in poorly structured, hard to read code is a bag of hurt.

 Honestly, I don't really care if you use my style recommendations or if you invent your own.
 There is plenty in this style guide to disagree with and even I don't always follow these rules.
 What I do hope you will do is find a consistent way to structure and style your code so that it is easy for you to work with.
 That said, I am 100% right and everyone else is 100% wrong.